MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

-s230640 was in charge of
-s232001 was in charge of
-s232004 was in charge of
-s233561 was in charge of
+s230640 was in charge of setting up the cloud infrastructure and setting up the pipelines to succesfully train and predict in the cloud. s232001 was in charge of implementing the training script using pytorch and implementing the prediction in a FastAPI application. s232004 was in charge of implementing the unittests and implementing the training script into pytorch-lightning. s233561 was in charge of implementing the configuration via hydra, the logging via W&B, profiling via pytorch-lightning, executing the training on a local machine and documenting the project.